alinabudukina/alinabudukina/README.md

 ____

 - 😄 This repository was temporarily abandoned ... but restored recently :)
-- 🌱 I’m currently getting deep into React / TS
+- 🌱 I’m currently getting deep into React / TS / NestJS
 - 🔭 Working on an interactive map for ping-pong locations
 - 📫 Contact: alinabudukina@gmail.com